 Show PDT Event Log

-This option brings you to a Looker explore page that lets you create Looker reports based on the derived table activity for this connection.
-The available fields are described in more detail on our PDTs page.
+This option brings you to a Looker Explore page that lets you create Looker reports based on the derived table activity for this connection.
+The available fields are described in more detail on our Persistent derived tables documentation page.